SFe-Team-was-taken/SFe/sfe-specification-4.0u17.md

 SFe currently does not use a MIME type.

-## 5.2 General RIFF-type format structures
+## 5.2 General RIFF-type format structures (Update 17)

 RIFF-type formats are the file format used in legacy SF2.04, Werner SF3 and SFe standards.
 There are a few different RIFF-type format structures:

 - RIFF is the basic version with 32-bit chunk headers, and is used in legacy SF2.04 and Werner SF3.
-- RIFF64 (also called RF64) is mostly compatible with RIFF, but uses 64-bit chunk headers.
+- RIFS is a simple extension to RIFF to allow 64-bit chunk headers, and is simpler than RIFF64.
+It has these changes from RIFF:
+  - Initial FourCC is `RIFS` instead of `RIFF`.
+  - 8 byte chunk size instead of 4 byte.
-- Both RIFF and RIFF64 are little-endian formats.
-(Update 5)
+- Both RIFF and RIFS are little-endian formats.
+(Update 17)

 RIFF-type formats are created in building blocks known as "chunks."

 Chunks are defined using this structure:

 - `ckID`: type of data in chunk, equal to a unique 4-character code (FourCC), listed above.
-- `ckSize`: size of chunk (RIFF), equal to 4,294,967,295 (RIFF64) (Update 5)
+- `ckSize`: size of chunk, 4 bytes in RIFF and 8 bytes in RIFS (Update 17)
-- `ds64`: size of chunk (RIFF64 only)
 - `ckDATA[ckSize]`: the data inside the chunks, including pad bytes.

 Chunks can be further divided into "sub-chunks."